mikelawrence/RPi-pHat-Thermocouple/README.md

 ## Raspberry Pi Setup

 This setup makes several assumptions.
 First you are using Raspbian Buster.
-This software and instructions may work on other version of Raspbian but they have not been tested.
+This software and instructions most likely work on other versions of Raspbian but they have not been tested.
 Second Python3 is the target programming environment.
 It is also assumed that you are using the standard `pi` user.
 Otherwise you will have to edit the commands by replacing `/home/pi` with your user's home directory.
 Install everything needed by executing the following commands.

 ```text
 sudo apt-get update